NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Hmm, but it seems to work if its called, before the shader is active.

+Strange new bug where some primitive/meshes model matrix diagonal gets zero'd on the GPU, uniform is set correctly on host, matrix is correct on host, but when checked on GPU via renderDoc the diagonal is zero'd and the resulting mesh is scaled to a point.
+This is so weird as the same primitive and mesh class operations are drawing other meshes fine in the calls before, but then for this mesh this occurs.
+Ok I think this is my bad, as these mesh has its transform defined by the model matrix (the mesh input is obj file in LS), so I'm scaling the model  matrix per tick, hence its going to zero over time by the time renderdoc captures it, its already at 0.
+Makes sense, silly mistake on my behalf.
+This isn't an issue on the other prim/meshes as their model matrices are doing post transform scaling so thats needed per call, to correctly scale down from currently transformed WS position.

+This is a good example of using Model matrices to define vertex transformations is not ideal, they should only be used for placing existing transforms onto the GPU.
+Otherwise if you modify the model transform per tick you get accumulation of transformations.

 ##### GLFW State Callbacks

 To be able to use Scroll and Mouse input along with Window resizing, we need to use GLFW callback free functions, however these have fixed parameters (eg width height, x offset y offset) and as they are defined as free functions they cannot modify member state of the Viewer Class (as I'm not using Viewer as a singleton, with static members to update, (which would solve it also)), so I write the callback data (changed GLFW State) from the callback into a struct defined (only) within viewer.cpp called GLFWState, the Viewer::UpdateCamera() member function which is called per tick, then reads from this struct (in global scope).
 Not ideal with the GLFWState struct been global but I need it as an in-between write from the call-back's (free functions in global namespace) to then read from within the viewer class implementation.